aacodes/chorano/README.md

 **Module 2 (chorano-servers):** A chorano server is a lightweight server which listens to a user-specified port number.
 The server handles incoming HTTP requests by utilizing worker threads from a fixed thread pool.
 The server writes back a (*hardcoded*) http response with http status 200(OK).

+**How does it work ?**

+Whenever we start a chorano-server, the server program register itself in zookeeper under the root path/znode `/chorano` as a child (e.g. `/chorano/x_1`) via the zookeeper client object.
+Then it keeps on listening to a port for incoming streams of data.
+The `/chorano` is a persistent node in zookeeper while the children znodes(servers) `e.g. x_1` are ephemeral znode.
+This means when a server is shut down the corresponding znode disappears in zookeeper.
+On the other hand, the chorano-client keeps a watch at the `/chorano` path and gets notified of any changes (e.g. a shutdown or an addition or location change of a server) via the zookeeper client object.
+Note: both the client and servers need to know *only* the root path i.e. `/chorano` but do not need to know the children paths.
+This is okay since both the client and server code will be maintained by the same developer(s).
+As soon as the chorano-client gets notified it updates the list of active servers so that subsequent http requests are sent only them.
+When all the servers are shutdown the client exits.

-**Demo:** In our demo we will start with three chorano-servers and one chorano-client.
+**Demo:** In our demo we will play around with three chorano-servers and one chorano-client.
 Using the client we will load balance the http requests to the three chorano-servers.
 We will shutdown the servers one by one and observe how the client keeps routing the requests only to the active servers.

 **Cloning and building the project:**